edgarmokua/animequotes/README.md

 # Anime Quotes

-This is a React Web Application that displays quotes from anime using the AnimeChan API
+This is a React Web Application that displays quotes from anime using the AnimeChan API\
+For Live Demo : misemo.netlify.app

 ## Functionality